BOROUGH OF BARNSLEY SWIMMING CLUB

 - Where and when possible fulfil the full pre-race warm ups & post-race swim downs.
 Should swim down facilities be unavailable stretching must be completed.

-Training Kit required Swim Bag: Fins, snorkel, kick board, finger/hand paddles, pull buoy, band.
+Training Kit required Swim Bag: Fins, small kick board, pull buoy, band.

-The squad coaches meet at periodic intervals and monitor the extent to which swimmers fulfil the squad performance and expectations for the A Squad.
-The coaches will also take into account the commitment, performance, effort and attitude shown by a swimmer both in training and in competition.
+The squad coaches meet at periodic intervals and monitor the extent to which swimmers fulfil the squad performance and expectations for the Junior Development Squad.
+The coaches will also take into account the commitment, performance, effort and attitude shown by a swimmer both in training and (where applicable) in competition.

 Where a swimmer is considered not to be performing in accordance with the expectations set out above the areas on concern will be discussed with the swimmer and his/her parent/guardian; where appropriate an agreed plan for improvement will be put in place; and a timescale for improvement will be agreed.

 Squad movements will be made solely at the discretion of the coaches and the Head Coach.
 Movements will be made when all goals have been reached.

 The coaches will take into account the swimmer appraisals and, where appropriate, a swimmer’s response to areas of concern.
 The coaches will also take into account each individual swimmer’s reasons for absence from training, time trials, club championships and meets.